Are you thinking of buying a composting toilet for your RV?

 Its comfortable structure, low power draw, and great ease of use make it a favorite with campers.

 Not having a mixing handle makes it even more compact to suit an RV or even a tiny house.

 ❌Can be troublesome to use without a power connection

 Porta Potti White Thetford Corp

-If you’re looking for a high-end portable toilet, the Porta Potti composting toilet is a great pick.
+If you’re looking for a high-end portable toilet with a compact design, the Porta Potti composting toilet is a great pick.

 This comprehensive toilet, crafted in high-quality plastic, features two connected halves that can be dismantled quite easily when needed.

 The top half has a capacity of 4 gallons and holds clean flushing water, while the waste-holding bottom half comes with a capacity of 5.5 gallons.

 This portable toilet is well-suited to a small space like a camper van or micro camper and features a small size, sleek design, and a comfortable seat height.